concrete5cojp/concrete5-redis-override/readme.md

 ## Introduction

 This is the sample override of Redis cache for concrete5.
+This version only works and tested with PHP version 7.x.

 Due to the nature of concrete5 structure, you must override application.
 Packaging is impossible as of concrete5 8.4.3.